shrewdacumen/shortly-app-by-sungwook/shortly-app-swiftui-fmlzpw/design/README.md

   These @State and modifier .accessibility(identifier: "textField url_string") may cause slow down the app that I commented out all of them.
 (Because I had UI-tested already.)

+  ### A glitch from Xcode12 is that unit testing is still working but UI testing gives off a weird result.
+  However, all testings were done chronologically that while I was working on this project step by step on Xcode 13 beta 5,
+    there was no glitch.
+And I also manually tested unit-testing and ui-testing as well on both the real devices and virtual devices.

 ## Thread Sanitizer